gitliwq/LiCOHPF_database_1/README.md

 # LiCOHPF_database_1
 This repository includes training data, test data and the input for training using MTP or mace.
+If you use data, please cite this paper:

 ## MTP
 - pot.tar.gz # obtained MTP model